MY FASHION INDUSTRY PAST LIVES

 My first job was as an assistant to a fashion designer.
 It was chaotic, underpaid, and a little unhinged - but honestly?
 It was the most fun I’ve ever had.
 I was exposed to everything: fittings, fashion shows, styling, production, the occasional meltdown… it was fashion at its most unfiltered.

-From there, I moved into product development - creating pieces from scratch and working with factories to bring them to life.
+From there, I moved on to bigger fashion brands working in product development, creating pieces from scratch and working with factories to bring them to life.
 That led to wholesale sales, and eventually to business & brand development, with a focus on licensed products.

 Each role taught me something: about pricing, production, branding, marketing, working with vendors, negotiating, storytelling.
 It wasn’t a linear path, but looking back, it was everything I needed.